dmgerman/multiboard/readme.md

 ## I want to screw directly to the wall, any recommendations?

 It is best to use screws with a conic head.
 That way the screws do not obstruct any attachments.
-Make sure that the head has a maximum diameter above 6mm.
+Make sure that the head has a maximum diameter larger than 6mm.
 M3.5 screws are the minimum size you can use.
 To make sure the panels remain aligned, I recommend you use a pilot hole ([this is a handy pilot hole guide](https://makerworld.com/en/models/1091343)).
 You can also use these [bolts](https://makerworld.com/en/models/1092547) and an extra panel to make sure the panel you are attaching is align with previously connected ones (or to skip an area where you cannot cover with a panel).